 The Toy Soldier Saga is an epic science fantasy and military fantasy series.
 It was originally set in the Dungeons & Dragons Spelljammer® fantasy universe.
-It is becoming its own phenomenon and support is growing rapidly.
+It has become its own phenomenon and support is growing rapidly.
 Picture the Age of Sail if it were space opera, with elves and orcs!
-Starting from an original series of four, possibly five novels, two novellas and at least one short story, developing projects include a radio play, an audiobook, and live Spreecast readings.
-I am publishing the novels online in e-book format and they are free to read; technically it is fan-fiction, because it uses copyrighted concepts, so I am not charging money for these works.
+Starting from an original series of four, possibly five novels, two novellas and at least one short story, developing projects include a radio play and an audiobook.

 A wide variety of races can be found.
-Some are the more familiar fantasy races of humans, elves, dwarves, halflings and so forth, and some are very alien, from the fantasy villain staples of beholders and mind flayers, to the unique giff, dracons, xixchil, and malevolent neogi.
+Some are the more familiar fantasy races of humans, elves, dwarves and so forth, and some are very alien, from the fantasy villain elder eyes (like beholders) and Cthulans (like mind flayers).
 The feel is very much like the Age of Sail and Golden Age of Piracy, just with aliens and the hazards of space instead of the high seas.
 It depends heavily on the Space is an Ocean trope.

 As one sourcebook put it, “It’s magic, and it knows it’s magic.”
 So if you can’t put aside your firm belief that “air go out like WHOOSH” on spaceships if you don’t have everything sealed on the other side of an airlock, you’re not going to enjoy the setting or my story.
 I invite you to embrace infinite possibilities and take a voyage of imagination!

 This series was, naturally, inspired by a Dungeons & Dragons® roleplaying game character.
 I figured it was a good story and wanted to share it.
 I had hopes of publishing with Wizards of the Coast® since rumour has it that they are reviving the Spelljammer® material for their D& D Next® game, but they do not want unsolicited manuscripts.
 So I made it my own!